-Artist's Choice: Epoxy or Air Dry Clay for Sculpture?
+Artist's Choice: Epoxy vs Air Dry Clay for Sculpture

 Artists are curious people.
 It's natural that we might wonder how we can use different materials.
 If you're new to sculpting, or looking for an alternative to ceramic clays, I want to give you a brief intro into alternative clay sculpting mediums.